Zangaruk/Automated-ELK-Stack-Deployment/README.md

 # Project_1
 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the microsoft azure network depicted below.

 ![image alt text](https://github.com/Zangaruk/Project_1/blob/main/diagrams/Cloud_Diagram.jpg)